Housing Court Answers

 Rent controlled apartments have been continuously occupied by the same family since before 1974.
 Most rent controlled tenants know that they are rent controlled.

-• Subsidized
+Subsidized

-• Project based Section 8, HUD subsidized, Mitchell-Lama
+Project based Section 8, HUD subsidized, Mitchell-Lama

-Most subsidized apartments have income based on the tenant’s rent.
-If the tenant’s rent goes up or down, there is a way to have the rent adjusted.
 Some people also have section 8 vouchers.
 Those people may be living in rent regulated or unregulated housing.

-• New York City Housing Authority, public housing
+New York City Housing Authority (NYCHA)

-Go to NYCHA Section
+Go to the NYCHA Section of HCA website

 Topics